Salary: First paid salary

 The first salaried work would have required a society advanced enough to have a barter system which allowed for periodic exchange of goods or services.
 Some infer that the first salary would have been paid in a village or city during the Neolithic Revolution, sometime between 10,000 BCE and 6,000 BCE.

 A cuneiform inscribed clay tablet dated about 3100 BCE provides a record of the daily beer rations for workers in Mesopotamia.
 The beer is represented by an upright jar with a pointed base.
 The symbol for rations is a human head eating from a bowl.
 Round and semicircular impressions represent the measurements.

 By the time of the Hebrew Book of Ezra (550 to 450 BCE), receiving salt from a person was synonymous with drawing sustenance, taking pay, or being in that person's service.
 At that time, salt production was strictly controlled by the monarchy or ruling elite.
 Depending on the translation of Ezra 4:14, the servants of King Artaxerxes I of Persia explain their loyalty variously as "because we are salted with the salt of the palace" or "because we have maintenance from the king" or "because we are responsible to the king".

 Salarium

-The Latin word salarium linked employment, salt, and soldiers, but the exact link is not clear.
-Modern sources maintain that although Roman soldiers were typically paid in coin, the word salarium is derived from the word sal (salt) because at some point a soldier's salary may have been an allowance for the purchase of salt or the price of having soldiers conquer salt supplies and guard the Salt Roads (Via Salaria) that led to Rome.
-However, there is no ancient evidence for either of these hypotheses.
+The word "salary" comes from Latin salarium 'pertaining to salt' (sal 'salt'), but the exact connection is not known; a persistent modern claim that the Roman Legions were sometimes paid in salt is baseless.
+It may have been a salt allowance, but even that is not supported by ancient sources.